nf-core/eager/docs/output.md

 #### Background

 This module provides information on mapping when running the Bowtie2 aligner.
-While this is somewhat redundant with the [Samtools](#samtools) and the endorSp.y endogenous DNA value in the general statistics table, it does provide some details that could be useful in certain contexts.
+Bowtie2, like bwa, takes raw FASTQ reads and finds the most likely place on the reference genome it derived from.
+While this module is somewhat redundant with the [Samtools](#samtools) (which reports mapping statistics for bwa) and the endorSp.y endogenous DNA value in the general statistics table, it does provide some details that could be useful in certain contexts.

 You will receive output for each _library_.
 This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes in one value.